puli/repository/docs/getting-started/package-devs.rst

         },
         "extra": {
             "resources": {
-                "export": {
                 "/acme/blog": "resources",
                 "/acme/blog/css": "assets/css"
             }
         }
     }
-    }

-The left hand side of each "export" entry is a Puli path.
-All Puli paths must have the Composer vendor and package names as top-level directories.
+The left hand side of each "resources" entry is a Puli path.
+By convention, all Puli paths should have the Composer vendor and package names as top-level directories.
 The right hand side contains paths relative to the root of your package.

 Using the Repository
 --------------------